jrebecchi/NUSID/README.md

 <% include partials/footer %>
 <% include partials/end %>
 ```
 We do the same for the private page.

-* Step 5: Edit the controller `MyOwnController.js` that will serve those 2 pages
+* Step 5: Edit the controller `MyOwnController.js` that will return those templates we just created

 ```javascript
 var exports;